Course Summary

 Duration

 Live lectures normally take place between 6pm and 10pm, two evenings per week.
+If the Live Classroom scheduled times for the live online lectures do not suit you, recordings will be made available.
 Independent study hours will be reflective of a student’s experience.